MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/aci-details.md

 - **Repository**: `mcr.microsoft.com/azure-chaos-studio/relay-bridge-host`
 - **Full Image URI**: `mcr.microsoft.com/azure-chaos-studio/relay-bridge-host:<Tag address>`

-This image version (aka "Tag address" above) corresponds to a specific release of the Relay Bridge Host used by Azure Chaos Studio.
-For example, at the time of writing it is currently `1.0.02749.72`.
+This image version (also known as "Tag address") corresponds to a specific release of the Relay Bridge Host used by Azure Chaos Studio.
+For example, at the time of writing it's currently `1.0.02749.72`.

 ---